elunna/nerfhack-changelog/README.md

 **Most important (non-obvious) things to know about NerfHack:**
-1. WoWs cannot be recharged.
-Don't wish for a scroll of recharging!
+1. Wands of wishing cannot be recharged.
+Do not wish for a scroll of recharging!
 2. Quest artifacts cannot be wished for
-3. Genocide: Unnethack style, blessed = 1 species, uncursed = level
+3. Genocide is Unnethack style, blessed = 1 species, uncursed = level
 4. Cracked altars are destroyed by gifts/crowning.
+5. Your god will not crown you until you have completed the quest.
+6. Once you are crowned, you cannot change alignment again.
-5. Many intrinsics can no longer be gained permanently: Invisibility, see invisible, telepathy, teleportitis, teleport control.
-Intrinsics cannot be gained permanently from eating jewelery.
+7. Most intrinsics can no longer be gained permanently by eating (or other means).
-6. Pets no longer can steal from shops.
+8. Pets no longer can steal from shops.
-7. Crowning requires max luck + blessed luckstone luck
+9. Crowning requires max luck + blessed luckstone
-8. Your pets are limited by charisma, doubly so on the Astral Plane.
+10. Your pets are limited by charisma, doubly so on the Astral Plane.
-9. Weapons can be safely enchanted up to +11 (if +5 was the old soft limit, +11 is the new soft limit).
+11. Weapons can be safely enchanted up to +11 (if +5 was the old soft limit, +11 is the new soft limit).
-10. Unicorn horns only reduce timeout for most things (except illness/vomiting) and their effectiveness depends on it's enchantment and your skill.
+12. Unicorn horns only reduce timeout for most things (except illness/vomiting); enchant them for better treatment.
-11. Rodney cannot steal your quest artifact.
+13. Rodney cannot steal your quest artifact.
-12. Items can completely erode away with enough damage
-13. To use a forge, wield a hammer and (a)pply it whilst standing over a forge (no #forge/#craft commands)
+14. To use a forge, wield a hammer and (a)pply it whilst standing over a forge (no #forge/#craft commands

-Price identification changes:
-* Shopkeepers offer 1/2 price for diluted potions.
-* Magic markers and magic lamps cost $500
-* Magical tools cost more
+15. Avoid dipping unicorn horns into acid!
+This will dissolve the horn and you'll lose it.

 ## CREDITS